It’s one of the best things you can do for your skin.

 As with other skin types, we recommend exfoliating very gently every day.

 You should definitely exfoliate before you shave.
-Removing the dead skin cells beforehand means you can shave with less pressure, and so less chance of irritation – and you can avoid ingrown hairs.
+Removing the dead skin cells beforehand means you can shave with less pressure, and so there's less chance of irritation – and you can avoid ingrown hairs.
 But again, gentleness is the key!

 What’s the best way to exfoliate my face if I shave?

-Our Daily Face Wash will do an excellent job of removing the dead skin cells, but without making the area dry or sensitised.
+Instead our Daily Face Wash will do an excellent job of removing the dead skin cells, but without making the area dry or sensitised.

 How do I exfoliate my face when I have a beard?

 Beard dandruff can ruin even the sharpest look!
 It appears because the facial hair creates a barrier to any skincare that you use.
-While the rest of your face is smooth, nourished and hydrated by your skincare, the skin under your beard becomes dry and flaky, and extremely itchy!

 So bearded guys need to make some adjustments.